vmware-tanzu-learning/shipkin-course/units/using-shipkin/shipkin-units/index.md

 the units.

 See below for an example entry.
-Each entry must be contained to one line.
+Each entry must be constrained to one line.
 Update this file each time changes are made to the unit, following the following format.